 Remember that regardless of the nature of your accident and injuries or illnesses you incurred, you are entitled to receive any workers’ compensation benefits for which you are eligible regardless of whether your employer or another party was negligent.

 It’s important to avoid wasting time when you’ve been injured at work and wish to file a workers’ compensation claim.
 If you don’t act quickly, you may lose your eligibility and right to receive benefits and compensation.
 You are required to notify your employer about the injury within 30 days of the incident.
 The longer you wait, the more harm you do to your claim.

 What do I Do After a Work Accident or Illness?

 - Tell your supervisor about your injury.
 Be forewarned that if you do not inform them within 30 days after you sustained the injury, you will likely be ineligible for workers’ compensation benefits.

 - Set up a consultation with us.
-We want to go over your case with you so you are prepared for whatever lay ahead.
+We want to review your case with you, so you are prepared for whatever lies ahead.
 Read on to learn how we help our clients manage their cases and prove that they deserve benefits, even if the workers’ compensation insurance company denies their claim.

 What If My Claim Was Denied?

 If your claim is denied, you can appeal.
 You would be wise to do so with the representation of a qualified Savannah workers’ compensation attorney.
 The State Board of Workers’ Compensation will let you know if your claim is denied with a notice and explanation.

 You can then request a hearing where you can present the evidence you deserve benefits.
 You can testify yourself, have experts testify, and have other relevant witnesses testify as part of your evidence.
 You can also collect the appropriate documents and records to prove your case.